The European Axial Age

 Solon told the Athenians that their unstable political situation could not be blamed on a divine cause but was the result of human selfishness.
 All citizens, he said, should accept responsibility for this dysnomia (disorder).
 In his view the solution lay in their hands, and only a collaborative political effort could restore Eunomia – good order and stability.
 Eunomia was about balance.
 It meant that no one sector of society should dominate the others.

 He set about reforms that strengthened the rule of law and set Athens on the road to democracy.
-For example, he abolished debts incurred mostly by farmers and debt slavery, and formalized the rights and privileges of each class of Athenian society according to wealth.
-Wealth not birth would be the criterion for access to public office.
+For example, he abolished debts incurred mostly by farmers as well as debt slavery, and he formalized the rights and privileges of each class of Athenian society according to wealth.
+Wealth, not birth, would be the criterion for access to public office.
 He created a series of census ratings according to which each adult citizen would have his wealth recorded and thus have access to offices.
 Under Solon a comprehensive code of law was spelt out and made available on tablets, so that citizens could see how they were governed and what their rights were.

 Under Solon a comprehensive code of law was spelt out and made available on tablets, so that citizens could see how they were governed and what their rights were.

-In 561 BCE, Pisistratus made his first attempt to become tyrant of Athens (a term that meant simply ambitious men who seized power), but failed.
-On his third attempt, fifteen years later, he entered Athens with not only his private army, but accompanied by a six foot tall Athenian girl representing the Goddess Athena.
+In 561 BCE, Pisistratus made his first attempt to become tyrant of Athens (a term that meant simply ambitious men who seized power), but this attempt failed.
+On his third attempt, fifteen years later, he entered Athens with not only his private army, but accompanied by a six-foot-tall Athenian girl representing the Goddess Athena.
 This time he was successful.

 Pisistratus maintained Solon’s laws and allowed elections to take place every year.
 Among his beneficial actions to Athens was the appointment of rural magistrates enabling all farmers to have access to legal redress.
 His foreign policy added to the city’s prosperity, and he developed peaceful relations with other Greek tyrants.
 Pisistratus was responsible for the cultural transformation of Athens including the annexation of the island of Delos, which gave Athens control of the prestigious sanctuary of Apollo.
 He embarked on a building program that included the construction of a temple to Athena on the Acropolis and the temple of Olympian Zeus.
 He instituted competitive musical and athletic festivals such as the Dionysia and Panathenaia that made Athens an important cultural center of the Greek world.